tristanls/dynamodb-lock-client/README.md

 Fail closed client will attempt to acquire a lock.
 On failure, client will retry after `acquirePeriodMs`.
 On another failure, client will fail lock acquisition.
 On successful acquisition, lock will be locked until `lock.release()` is called successfuly.

 Fail open client will attempt to acquire a lock.
-On failure, client will retry after `leaseDurationMs`.
+On failure, if `trustLocalTime` is `false` (the default), client will retry after `leaseDurationMs`.
+If `trustLocalTime` is `true`, the client will retry after `Math.max(0, leaseDurationMs - (localTimeMs - lockAcquiredTimeMs))` where `localTimeMs` is "now" and `lockAcquiredTimeMs` is the lock acquisition time recorded in the retrieved lock.
 On another failure, client will fail lock acquisition.
 On successful acquisition, if `heartbeatPeriodMs` option is not specified (heartbeats off), lock will expire after `leaseDurartionMs`.
 If `heartbeatPeriodMs` option is specified, lock will be renewed at `heartbeatPeriodMs` intervals until `lock.release()` is called successfuly.
 Additionally, if `heartbeatPeriodMs` option is specified, lock may emit an `error` event if it fails a heartbeat operation.

 ### lock.release(callback)